 If my own experiences didn't tell me that an open office space is the best environment for software development, I'd agree with those that say private office space is the best.
 I've worked in a private office space (for seven years), and it was really good.
 I've also worked in a cubicle environment, and I probably don't have to convince many of you that it is the worst.

-or an open-plan office to work, it has to be done right.
+For an open-plan office to work, it has to be done right.
 Unfortunately, it is hard to do it right.

 I'm willing to bet that most businesses that implement open-plan offices don't do it right, for many reasons, among them being that those who control the design of work spaces tend to be the same type of people who claimed cubicles were the answer.
 They have no idea the importance of creating a great place to work and collaborate.